creativepurus/Convert-ipynb-to-PDF/README.md

 ### 2. Now, Install `Anaconda Navigator` from the official website: https://docs.anaconda.com/free/anaconda/install/

 ### 3. Now, you need to install `nbconvert` tool.
-To install nbconvert, follow the below steps:
+To install nbconvert, follow the below mentioned steps:

 - 1. Open the `command prompt` or terminal